 The two discussed issues such as benefits and pitfalls of remote working, productivity, and collaboration in a remote setting, and also shared views about working culture when working remotely.

 Here we will give you a short summary of Fried’s ideas.
-If you missed the webinar or you want to watch it again, you can find the recording from the bottom of this page.
+If you missed the session, worry not, the full recording is available on our Youtube channel.

 What are the benefits of remote working?